ContentGraz/OER/brand-driven-content-strategy-1.md

-# What is brand driven content strategy all about?
-A lecture by Margot Bloomstein
+# Message architecture - content audit - content types: Three building blocks of a brand driven content strategy.

 A brand-driven content strategy helps an organization to figure out its values and differentiators.
 It shapes the path for all future content decisions.